-The California paid sick leave law provides some of the most comprehensive benefits in the U.S. Learn what employers need to know.
+California paid sick leave law provides some of the most comprehensive benefits in the U.S.

-Here’s how California labor law paid sick leave requirements work, how they differ from federal laws and how to calculate accrual rates for hourly, salaried and other types of workers.
+Here’s how California labor laws’ paid time off requirements work, how they differ from federal laws and how to calculate accrual rates for hourly, salaried and other types of workers.

 In 2014, California enacted a new paid sick leave law, the Healthy Workplaces, Healthy Families Act.
 This law was amended in 2016, and an FAQ guide reflecting recent updates was issued in 2017.

-Accrued sick leave can carry over to the next year.
-Employers can limit the amount of sick leave employees use in one year to 24 hours or 3 days and can cap how much carries over to the next year at 48 hours or 6 days.
+Accrued sick leave can carry over to the following year.
+However, employers can limit the number of sick leave hours employees use in a year to 24 hours — or 3 days — and cap how much carries over to the next year at 48 hours, or 6 days.

 Key Rules for Employees

-The following rules govern employee usage of sick leave:
+The following sick leave rules in California govern employee usage: